 When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate for a certain number of days while you work on the application process.
 This protects you from getting through your entire application process and discovering at the end that the interest rate has risen higher.

-While there are several lengths of rate lock periods (from 15 to 60 days), the longer ones are generally more expensive.
-The lender will agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+While there may be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
+A lending institution will agree to freeze an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

-There are other ways to get a good rate, besides going with a shorter rate lock period.
-The larger the down payment, the lower your rate will be, because you will have more equity from the beginning.
-You could choose to pay points to improve your rate over the loan term, meaning you pay more initially.
-For a lot of people, this is a good option..
+In addition to choosing the shorter lock period, there are other ways you can score the best rate.
+The bigger down payment you pay, the better your rate will be, as you will be entering the loan with more equity.
+You could opt to pay points to reduce your interest rate for the loan term, meaning you pay more initially.
+For a lot of people, this makes sense and is a good deal..